airborne-commando/OPSEC-OSINT-Tools/README.md

 If you happen to have a breached database on your person

 - [Icebreaker](https://github.com/airborne-commando/ice-breaker) - uses python and is good for databases that are less than 1000GB; feel free to try it with the demo python script supplied.
 Comes with a windows EXE for both.
-- [facebook-533m](https://github.com/davidfegyver/facebook-533m) - facebook-533m raidforms leak; Doesn't Contain Any Passwords.
+- [facebook-533m](https://github.com/davidfegyver/facebook-533m) - facebook-533m raidforms leak; Doesn't Contain Any Passwords. read the Disclaimer on that repo.

 ## Social Media: